 Jerome is a young boy who is shot by a police offer while playing with a toy gun.
 As a ghost, he sees the affects of his death on his family, friends, and community.
 He encounters the ghost of Emmett Till, and connects in the living world with the daughter of the police officer that shot him.

 This powerful novel is an important read for kids ages 8 and up.

 A Good Kind of Trouble by Lisa More Remee

 Shayla is a good girl.
 Her focus is on getting good grades, staying out of trouble, and trying to figure out how to navigate junior high.
 Her sister Hana gets involved in the Black Lives Matter movement, but Shay doesn’t think activism is for her.

 However, her mind starts to change when she attends a moving protest rally.
 Shay decides to wear a black armband to school to show her solidarity to the movement…and that’s when all hell breaks loose.
 Shay is given an ultimatum that forces her to make a tough decision.

-This novel will be released in June 2020 and is recommended for readers ages 8 and up.
+This novel is recommended for readers ages 8 and up.

 Young Adult Books

 The Hate U Give by Angie Thomas

 Starr feels caught between two worlds: the black world of her neighborhood Garden Heights, and the white world of the private school she attends.
 School Starr and Home Starr are two vastly different people.